vpetersson/vpetersson.com/reading-log.md

 # 2019

+* How To Be Right... in a World Gone Wrong by James O'Brien
 * The Master and Margarita by Mikhail Bulgakov
 * Zen Mind, Beginners Mind by Shunryū Suzuk
 * I, Robot by Isaac Asimov